lohs-software-club/Discord-Bot/README.md

 # LOClubBot
-To use the bot, append the credrntials when running the jar. i.e.
+To use the bot, append the credentials when running the jar. i.e.
 ```
 java -jar loclubbot.jar [Discord bot token] [Github personal access token]